AUTOMATIC1111/stable-diffusion-webui/Textual-Inversion.md

 - i was able to reproduce results I got with other repos in training anime artists as styles, after few tens of thousands steps
 - works with half precision floats, but needs experimentation to see if results will be just as good
 - if you have enough memory, safer to run with `--no-half --precision full`
-- no preprocessing is done for images (except for resizing to 512x512), not even flip
-- planned: another button for UI to run preprocessing for images automatically.
+- Section for UI to run preprocessing for images automatically.
 - you can interrupt and resume training without any loss of data (except for AdamW optimization parameters, but it seems none of existing repos save those anyway so the general opinion is they are not important)
 - no support for batch sizes or gradient accumulation
 - it should not be possible to run this with `--lowvram` and `--medvram` flags.